Volcanoes, Rainforests and Coral Reefs

 A Rich Marine Area at Risk

-To ensure that Kimbe’s reefs stay healthy for both people and nature, The Nature Conservancy helped design one of the first MPA networks in the world that incorporates both human needs and principles of coral reef resilience to withstand impacts from climate change.
+To protect Kimbe’s natural resources and the livelihoods of its people, the Conservancy helped design the Kimbe Bay Marine Management Area, one of the first marine protected area (MPA) networks in the world that incorporates both human needs and principles of coral reef resilience to withstand impacts from climate change.

 Conservancy staff worked with experts and partners for more than two years to design the MPA network in Kimbe Bay.
 By protecting resilient coral reefs and linking MPAs through ocean currents, the network will ensure that coral reefs can survive the effects of rising sea temperatures and allow coral larvae from healthy reefs to replenish those affected by bleaching.
 The MPA network design team also included human factors in the equation, conducting socioeconomic studies to address the marine resource needs of local communities.